Musée Matisse, Nice

 The Musée Matisse in Nice is an art museum dedicated to French artist Henri Matisse, who lived in Nice from 1917 until his death, in 1954.

-The collection of the Matisse Museum consists of 31 paintings, 57 sculptures, 454 drawings and prints, and many cut-outs made by Henri Matisse from the late-19th to the mid-20th century; it also includes an interesting selection of personal objects belonged to the French artist.
+The collection of the Matisse Museum consists of 31 paintings, 57 sculptures, 454 drawings and prints, and many cut-outs made by Henri Matisse from the late-19th to the mid-20th century; it also includes an interesting selection of personal objects belonging to the French artist.
 Most pieces in the collection were donated to the city of Nice by Matisse himself and by his heirs.

 The program of the Matisse Museum includes temporary exhibitions, seminars, conferences, creative workshops, and music concerts.
 The building of the museum, which is fully accessible to physically-impaired people, also includes a bookstore.